 More to do: Get a head start on your holiday shopping - check out the national-brand stores along Boylston Street or explore boutiques and galleries on nearby Newbury Street.

-Thursday, November 30, from 4pm-8pm. (to be confirmed for 2017) Lights on the tree - almost 7,000 of them - go on at about 7:55pm, followed by lights on 80+ other trees throughout the Common and the Public Garden.
+Thursday, December 8, from 5pm-6pm.
+Lights on the tree - almost 7,000 of them - go on at about 6:55pm, followed by lights on 80+ other trees throughout the Common and the Public Garden.
 Refreshments and entertainment will be provided by local groups.
 This exciting event takes place near the Visitors Information Center on Tremont St and stars the special tree sent as a gift from Nova Scotia (shown in photos above).
-A free ice-skating show takes place at Frog Pond from 5pm-6pm.
-The Mayor will be joined by Santa and members of the Royal Canadian Mounted Police, and the show will close with a brief fireworks display.
+A free ice-skating show by the Skating Club of Boston featuring national and international competitive skaters takes place at Frog Pond from 5pm-6pm.
+The Mayor will be joined by Santa and members of the Royal Canadian Mounted Police.
 When the Mayor turns on the lights, the Boston holiday season officially begins!

 Commonwealth Avenue Mall